Jamell Anderson

-Jamell Anderson (born 6 July 1990) is a British professional basketball player who plays for Sheffield Sharks of Super League Basketball (SLB).
+Jamell Lenworth Anderson (born 6 July 1990) is a British professional basketball player who last played for Sheffield Sharks of Super League Basketball (SLB).

 He has spent the previous four seasons with the Leicester Riders where he won two BBL Championships, two BBL Cup and one BBL Trophy.
 Anderson also has International experience representing Great Britain throughout their age group squads through to seniors.

 Career

 Nottingham

 Having been born in Nottingham, Anderson attended Djanogly City Academy where he began his basketball career winning the regional schools competition three years in a row.
 Whilst in Nottingham Anderson played for Nottingham Youth Basketball Club, Nottingham Nova u18s side and the City of Nottingham's men's side as a 17 year old.

 Essex Pirates

 In 2009 he signed professional terms with British Basketball League side the Essex Pirates where he spent two seasons playing Small Forward.
 He averaged 9 points and 4 rebounds a game in the 2010/11 season.